lifeisstillgood/softwaremind/docs/conceptchapters/_history.rst

 How we got there is the story of geniuses and mortals, war, organisational guerillas, and a faith that openness and transparency will triumph.

+Notes:
+Manchester University Transistor Computer, is generally regarded as the first transistor-based stored-program computer having become operational in November 1953 so was the transistor computer, following the arc laid out by turing

+Manchester Baby
+- stored program
+- the software was division
+so ran repeatedly
+- software could be anything (well just calculations but you know) store was wiliams tube - https://en.m.wikipedia.org/wiki/Williams_tube Basically a cyhorde ray tune that charged on the stored dots faded over time - thus they were read back and faded over time. at this point any instructions coukd be kept in its 32x32 bits if memory, but the underlying hardware needed to supply abilities - addition and negation (the earliest CPU) just allowed for addition and subtraction.
+Division was thus just

+frankly these things were just fast calculators. indeed thats all CPUs today are.

+MUTC was first transistor conouter so we can see how we got to the starting gate by 1948 - stored programs, transistors, NNaND logic.

+So a quick trio theough the manchester baby and transistor via turing.

 Alan Turing and the road to Software
 ------------------------------------